Spanishiwa/nava-frontend/README.md

 ## Questions:

--I would have asked if the "Marketplace" text in the header is a link or plain text.
+- I would have asked if the "Marketplace" text in the header is a link or plain text.
 To me it looks like a "Facebook" header which is a link, that's why I used React Router Dom.
--I would have asked about the cards: Should their sizes be the same, or based on its content?
+- I would have asked about the cards: Should their sizes be the same, or based on its content?
 What would the design look like with 3 or 5 cards - stacked vertically or unevenly spread on multiple rows?

 ## Available Scripts